tensorflow/model-optimization/tensorflow_model_optimization/g3doc/guide/index.md

 Sparse models are those where connections in between operators (i.e. neural network layers) have been pruned, introducing zeros to the parameter tensors.

+### Clustering

+Clustered models are those where the original model's parameters are replaced with a smaller number of unique values.